symbioticfi/core/README.md

+## ⚠️ Disclaimer: This code is going through audits.
+It is NOT intended for a production use yet.

 ## Symbiotic

 **Symbiotic is a shared security protocol enabling decentralized networks to control and customize their own multi-asset restaking implementation.**